corda/corda/docs/source/corda-configuration-file.rst

 :database:  This section is used to configure JDBC and Hibernate related properties:

-        :serverNameTablePrefix: Prefix string to apply to all the database tables.
-The default is no prefix.

         :transactionIsolationLevel: Transaction isolation level as defined by the ``TRANSACTION_`` constants in ``java.sql.Connection``, but without the "TRANSACTION_" prefix.
 Defaults to REPEATABLE_READ.

         :exportHibernateJMXStatistics: Whether to export Hibernate JMX statistics (caution: expensive run-time overhead)

+        :runMigration: Boolean on whether to run the database migration scripts.
+Defaults to true.

         :schema: (optional) some database providers require a schema name when generating DDL and SQL statements.
              (the value is passed to Hibernate property 'hibernate.hbm2ddl.auto').